dhirsch1138/dotfiles/README.md

 5. Install the gnu stow utility
 6. In the directory you cloned into, type "stow *" to create symlinks for all of the config files and documentation.
    READ THE STOW MAN PAGE TO UNDERSTAND WHAT IT DOES AND HOW IT WORKS.

+Once in new WM
+1. use nitrogen to set background